John Ystumllyn: Biography

 Ystumllyn died of jaundice, and was buried in St Cynhaearn's Church on 2 July 1786.
 Jones recounts that, on his deathbed, Ystumllyn told a neighbour "his main regret was that he played the crwth on Sundays at Ystumllyn and Masyneuoedd".
-Margaret died in 1828, at Y Nhyra Isa at the age of eighty-one, outliving John by more than forty years.
+Margaret died in 1828 at Y Nhyra Isa, at the age of eighty-one, outliving John by more than forty years.
 She was apparently in good health up to this point, being able to "see to sew and knit up until a few months before her death", and "was a quiet and cheerful old lady".The couple's only son, Richard Jones (d.
-1862), is covered in detail in Jones' pamphlet; he lived until ninety-two, served under Spencer Bulkeley Wynn, 3rd Baron Newborough for fifty-eight years as his huntsman, and received a pension from the Baron in old age.
+1862), is covered in detail in Jones's pamphlet; he lived until ninety-two, served under Spencer Bulkeley Wynn, 3rd Baron Newborough for fifty-eight years as his huntsman, and received a pension from the Baron in old age.

 Character and reputation

 Jones concludes his account of Ystumllyn with several anecdotes of his character.
 According to Ffion Mair Jones, these stories "portray a man of firm morals, who responded robustly to the preconceptions of his contemporaries about him as the only black person in the neighbourhood, and who adhered to the truth in any case of wrong committed against him or false step of his own".
 Jones himself concurred that Ystumllyn was, by all accounts, a "very honest man, with no malice, and was respected by the gentry and the common people alike".
 "He was considered by the old folk as a very moral man. [...]
 The colour of his skin drew a lot of attention in those days, and his position with the most important gentry of the area, drew more of the attention of the common people, than anyone else."

-The locals held many "strange ideas" about Ystumllyn because of his black skin, which Jones duly documented; two maids had wondered out loud if "that man's blood is red like the blood of white men", meeting with a sharp retort from Ystumllyn: "Silly fool, you kill a black hen and a white hen, and you'll see the blood of both is red".
+The locals held many "strange ideas" about Ystumllyn because of his black skin, which Jones duly documented; two maids had wondered out loud if "that man's blood is red like the blood of white men", meeting with a sharp retort from Ystumllyn: "Silly fool, you kill a black hen and a white hen, and you'll see the blood of both is red."
 The local children apparently feared him, "because they had not seen a black man before".
 "Although the presence of a black man in Gwynedd inevitably aroused surprise and even shock", according to Green, "there's no suggestion that anyone held racist attitudes towards John".
 Green quotes one of Jones' anecdotes at length that, he claims, "reveals much about at least one person's 'blindness' to ethnicity:"